UC-SciTech/.github/profile/README.md

 To get started, please review our contribution guidelines to ensure a smooth collaboration process.

 ### 👋 Contact Us
 If you have any questions, suggestions, or would like to get involved in our projects, please don't hesitate to reach out to us.
-You can contact us via email at scitech@canberra.edu.au or join our Slack community to connect with other members.
+More information and contact can be found at [canberra.edu.au/about-uc/faculties/SciTech](https://www.canberra.edu.au/about-uc/faculties/SciTech).

 We look forward to collaborating with you and advancing the fields of science and technology together!